The BrowserGym Ecosystem for Web Agent Research: AgentLab

 \section{AgentLab}

 \definecolor{bg}{rgb}{0.95,0.95,0.95}

 As depicted in \Cref{fig:bgym-agentlab-diagram}, AgentLab is a set of tools to simplify experimenting with agents over BrowserGym.
-In the high-level API, we define the \code{Study} object which organizes the experiments of multiple agents on a benchmark.
+In the high-level API, we define the \code{Study} object to organize the experiments across multiple agents on a benchmark.
 The study is materialized on disk and can be launched to run in parallel across multiple processes (\Cref{sec:parallel-experiments}).
 Once a study is completed it can be examined using AgentXRay (\Cref{sec:xray}), a custom UI made to introspect the behavior of agents on individual steps of each task in the study.
-Due to the challenges of reproducing experiments in dynamic environments, we implemented a few features to help reproducibility (\Cref{sec:reproducibility}).
-Finally, we also provide a building blocks to simplify making your agent (\Cref{sec:make-your-agent}).
+Due to the challenges of reproducing experiments in dynamic environments, we also implement capabilities to help reproducibility (\Cref{sec:reproducibility}).
+Finally, we also provide building blocks to simplify creating new agents (\Cref{sec:make-your-agent}).